Aung San Suu Kyi: Myanmar jails former leader for 4 more years | DW | 10.01.2022

 All the charges against her together carry a maximum sentence of more than 100 years.

-Her supporters say the charges against her are contrived to legitimize the military takeover.
+Her supporters say the charges against her are baseless and contrived to end her political career while legitimizing the military takeover.

+Monday's ruling handed down a two-year sentence to Suu Kyi for breaching the export-import law by importing and owning walkie-talkies, and one year for having a set of signal jammers.